saicumbulam/System-Design/web-scalability/searching-for-data.md

 * Searching for a phrase \(“silence” AND “lamb”\) requires you to merge posting lists of these two words by finding an intersection.
 * Searching for words \(“silence” OR “lamb”\) requires you to merge two lists by finding a union.
-* merging can be performed efficiently because lists of document IDs are stored in sorted order.
+* Merging can be performed efficiently because lists of document IDs are stored in sorted order.
 Searching for phrases \(AND queries\) is slightly less expensive, as you can skip more document IDs and the resulting merged list is usually shorter than in the case of OR queries.
 In both cases, though, searching is still expensive and carries an O\(n\) time complexity

 Complex search functionality like this is where dedicated search engines really shine